Sprite templating instructions

-#24 Updated by Transportman over 1 year ago
+#24 Updated by Transportman almost 2 years ago

 It's done.
 Just one bad message that I didn't notice until now, because then it was all templating separate sprites, but now I could actually copy paste a lot because there are only 4 sprites for each stage.
 The bad message is:

 The template contains an error.
 1/3 of the blue boxes in the 7th column miss a row of pixels.
 Therefore the sprites get one pixel to high compared to the other sprites.
 I don't know if you are aware of it.
 I didn't fix it in this run.
 The problem is in the second+3*nth row.

 #26 Updated by foobar almost 2 years ago